vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 The body-soul relationship between Paramatman and the other two entities viz., Jivatman and Matter, establishes that all entities other than Paramatman are supported, ruled over and used for his own purposes by the Paramatman.
 Three concepts are to be known from this: 1.
 Adhara-Adheya Bhava 2.
 Niyamaka-Niyamya Bhava 3.
 Sheshi-Shesha Bhava

 The Lord is, by his very nature - directly and immediately - Adhara (or support) to all substances (Dravya) other than himself, just as he is the Adhara (o Support) to his essential qualities such as Sathyatva, Joanatva, Anantatva, Anandatva and Amalatva as well as the infinite auspicious attributes that are derived from these Swarupa Nirupaka Dharmas.
 How is he supporting the several attributes or Dharmas related to Matter and Jivatman?
 The Paramatman is the Adhara for those attributes that are related to these substances viz., Jivatman and Matter, through those very substances (Dravya-Dwara).
 For the bodies that are taken by the Jivatmans, the Lord is the Adhara through those Jivatmans.
 Some Acharyas opine that He supports their bodies indirectly through the Jivatmas, and also directly on account of his 'Swarupa'.
 From this, it is established that all entities other than Paramatman, are inseparable attributes as related to the essential nature of Paramatman.
-So the essential nature, the existence and functioning of all these entities are dependent upon
+So the essential nature, the existence and functioning of all these entities are dependent upon Páramatman.

-Essence of Srimad Rahasyatraya Saram

-Páramatman.
 The essential nature of all entities are dependent upon Paramatman, and therefore, things that are eternal and non-eternal are so, on account of the will of the Lord that wills their eternal nature or non-eternal nature.
 The will of the Lord is not to be taken as eternal or non eternal.
 It must be known that some things will be eternal, if the Lord wills that they should be so.
 The 'Sthithi' or continuance of their existence also depends upon the 'Ichha' or the will of the Lord.
 So all entities other than Paramatman are Ishwara-Sankalpa-Ashritha'.
 The will of the Lord makes those entities 'Swarupa-Ashritha'.
 Thus all entities are both Ishwara Swarupa Ashritha and Ishwara Sankalpa Ashritha.

 This can be understood from the analogy of the relationship of a Jivatman with his body.
 The body of the Jivatman is dependent upon the 'Swarupa' of Jivatman as we find that it gets destroyed missing the support of Jivatman, when he departs from the body.
 This fact of the Tivatman supporting the body can be known clearly in the state of 'sushupti' when there is no willing of the Jivatman.
 During the waking-state and the dream-state, the body is supported by the will of Jivatman.
 From this, we understand that the body of the Jivatman is supported through his wish during the waking-state and others in addition to his supporting the body through 'Swarupa'.
 So, it is pointed out that the body is 'Sankalpa-ashritha' and 'Swarupa Ashritha'.
 Adheya signifies 'Swarupa-Ashraya'.
 'Sankalpa Ashraya' is signified by Niyamyathva.
 The body is Shesha or subservient to the interest of the Jivatman.
 So, it is Shesha Bhava.
 In the same way, all entities other than Paramatman, are having the nature of Adheyatva, Niyamyatva and Sheshatva in respect of Paramatman.
 He is described as